 We've all been there before - a conversation needs to occur with our employee, but we keep pushing it off because we're dreading the discussion.
 These conversations are difficult because they are awkward; but with the right approach they become manageable.
 As supervisors, it is an essential function of our jobs to turn these difficult conversations into constructive dialogues so that our employees can stay engaged and productive members of our team.
 With training and practice, supervisors and employees can hone their communication techniques and use these crucial skills to navigate the challenging process of having a difficult conversation.
 Having a conversation to address performance is difficult, but with the right tools the process becomes manageable, effective, and successful.
 This course is taught by Janelle Tarasewicz, principal consultant for Aperture EQ.

 Attendees will learn during this interactive scenario-based workshop how to provide performance and behavior feedback that is productive and aligns with the employer's objectives, mission, and goals.
 Other topics that will be discussed include the supervisor's role in coaching versus mentoring, how to engage the employee in setting realistic and achievable goals, what to not include in a performance evaluation, and how to develop a performance improvement plan.
-This course is part one of WSTIP's Supervisor School.
 This course is taught by Janice Corbin of Sound Employment Solutions.

 This training will equip supervisors with the skills needed to effectively manage personnel while minimizing the legal risk to your agency and/or themselves.
 The laws relating to public employment have changed dramatically over the last decade and the risks associated with not complying with these laws have increased.
 This training will draw on real life experiences involving transit agencies from throughout the State of Washington.
 This course is taught by Kristen Anger of Summit Law.